What Are Condoms?

 Who Are Condoms Right for?

-Condoms may be a good option for couples who are responsible enough to stop and put a condom on each time before sex and people who want protection against STDs.
+Everyone should consider using a condom to help protect against STDs.
+Condoms may be a good option for preventing pregnancy for couples who are responsible enough to stop and put a condom on each time before sex.
 Because condoms are the only method of birth control currently available for men, they allow the male to take responsibility for birth control and STD protection.

 Where are Condoms Available?